 2. Negotiation power

-When you are willing to pay the entire property price in cash, you are able to negotiate a better deal.
+When you are willing to pay the entire property price in cash, you can negotiate a better deal.
 There are no issues due to any delays in the disbursement of the home loan amount.
 The entire transaction is completed quickly, which provides you with better negotiation power.

 3. No debt

-When you do not have to worry about paying the equated monthly installments (EMIs), you enjoy peace of mind.
-Furthermore, if something untoward happens to you, your family will not have to carry the financial burden of repaying the loan in a timely manner, thus ensuring their financial security.
+You enjoy peace of mind when you do not have to worry about paying the equated monthly installments (EMIs).
+Furthermore, if something untoward happens to you, your family will not have to carry the financial burden of repaying the loan promptly, thus ensuring their financial security.

 - Inadequate funds

 If you purchase your home with cash, you may have to compromise on other things.
-This may be not being able to afford the car you want to buy or not taking your dream vacation.
+This may be not able to afford the car you want to buy or not take your dream vacation.

 - Affordable interest

 Contrary to popular belief, the home loan interest rates are not very high.
-Furthermore, you may repay the loan over a period of many years.
+Furthermore, you may repay the loan over many years.
 This ensures you face no financial difficulty in making a timely payment.